 When are they?

-There is a Parish Council meeting in the Memorial Hall, generally, at 8.0 p.m. on the second Thursday of every month, apart from January and August.
+There is a Parish Council meeting in the Memorial Hall, at 8.00 p.m. on the second Thursday of every month, apart from January and August.
 Any member of the public wishing to attend is welcome to attend as an observer.

 The Annual Parish Meeting takes place in April and is open to any member of the public.
 The Agenda and dates of meetings are posted on the Parish Council notice board and on this website.

 Parish Councillors –

 The Councillors represent the electors and residents in the Parish of Woolaston.
 All Parish Councillors work on a voluntary basis and must live within the Parish.
 No Parish Councillor has the right to act individually: the authority of the Council comes from the body as a whole.